Listen to this article

 The Bottom Line

-The winning strategy: For most people, a combination of Traditional and Roth accounts provides the best balance of current tax savings and future tax flexibility.
+For most people, a combination of Traditional and Roth accounts provides the best of both worlds: tax savings now and tax-free income later.

-The key to success: Start with what you can afford, gradually increase your contributions over time, and use every available account type to maximize your retirement savings potential.
-Your future self will thank you for the financial security you're building today.
+The most important thing is to start.
+Begin with what you can afford, increase it over time, and use every tool available.
+Your future self will thank you.

 See what our calculators can do for you